 Like any investment, cars require time and energy.
 And money!
 Whether the car needs routine maintenance or something more serious, car owners regularly need to dish out money.
 For example, every few months cars need oil changes, tire rotations, new wiper blades, windshield wiper fluid and cleanings.
 Additionally, there are registration fees, inspections, new brakes, snow tires, etc.

-Building up a car maintenance fund is the perfect way to ensure your car won’t collapse all your finances with consumer debt.
+Again, building up a car maintenance fund is the perfect way to ensure your car won’t collapse all your finances with consumer debt.
 In due time, this fund will be there to soak up all the costs of your vehicle.
-Here are some savings tips to help you build up your fund.
+Our debt counselors recommend these savings tips to help you build up your fund.

 Savings Tips for a Car Maintenance Fund